 Walk length: Eight miles

 The Cardiff Bay Loop begins at Grangetown and takes you through the city until you reach Grangetown once more.
-There’s plenty of hiking highlights to keep a lookout for, and children will love spotting Roald Dahl’s Enormous Crocodile.
+There are plenty of hiking highlights to keep a lookout for, and children will love spotting Roald Dahl’s Enormous Crocodile.
 Being so close to Cardiff means there’s plenty of choice for a family-friendly pit stop too.

 Walk length: Two miles

 If you’re looking for a gentle walk, the Rhosneigr Circular Walk could be for you.
 At just two miles, it takes you along the boardwalk and up to the viewing platform.
 Along the way, expect flat paths that are ideal for all family members.
 This route is also great for a game of wildlife bingo!

 The Allen’s View Loop requires a good level of fitness as you hike upwards from the Wood Park Caravan Park.
 Heading through the countryside, past incredible beaches, you’ll finally reach the hiking highlight that is Allen’s View - before coming back on yourself.
 Why not take a picnic and enjoy a little relaxation at the top?

 It’s no surprise that visitors come from all over the world to see Wales, and here are some of the best things to do.

 Jet skis, powerboats, paddle and ride - the Abersoch Sailing School is a family-run centre that offers all abilities the chance to enjoy the waves.
 Choose between fun sessions, hour-long classes or even two-day masterclasses if you’re there for a longer spell.
 You’ll definitely have worked up an appetite after that so you’ll be pleased to hear there are lots of restaurants close by.